kayla-sison-126/kayla-sison-126/README.md

 <h1>･ﾟ✧･.☽ Hi, I'm Kayla! 👋 ☽˚･ﾟ✧｡･ﾟ</h1>

 <h4>About Me:</h4>
-<p>🎒 I currently study Computer Science at the University of Illinois Chicago</p>
+<p>🎒 computer science student at the University of Illinois Chicago</p>
-<p>🌱 I’m currently practicing React, Python, and fullstack development</p>
+<p>🌱 currently practicing React, Python, and fullstack development</p>
 <p> 💖 I do my best to combine logic and creativity in every project I work on!</p>